aobject/NYU-ML-Project/README.md

 Description here.

+## Directories

+Extension-1/

+* The directory containing the Baseline Neural Network without CNN and a Convolutional Neural Network extension.
+The extension is implemented in PyTorch and separately in NumPy.
+There are unique implementations of both for the two datasets MNIST and CIFAR-10.
+In addition, we explore the benefits that can be gained using Leaky ReLu over a Sigmoid activation.

+Extension-2/

+* The directory contains a baseline neural network without extension.
+In addition, there are Convolutional Neural Networks that have been extended with Pooling layers.
+Pooling has been implemented using NumPy only and with PyTorch.

+Extension-3/

+* The directory containing a baseline neural network without extension.
+In addition, there are convolutional neural networks that have been extended with the skip link strategy used by deep neural networks.
+Skip link has been implemented using NumPy only and with PyTorch.

 ## Datasets

 1. [SciKit Hand Written Digits](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_digits.html)
 	* Classes: 10 total including the digits 0 - 9
 	* Total Samples: 1,797